Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Diagnostics of the Quantum Many-Body Scars

 The anomalous eigenstates observed in the QLM and the QDM with $\ham$ are always typically localized in the Hilbert space, and can be classified under the following categories using the zero and the nonzero modes of $\Okin$:

 \begin{itemize} \item Type-I: These are the first ones to be observed in the $U(1)$ QLM as shown in Ref.~\cite{Banerjee2021}, where the eigenstate $\ket{\Psi}$ of the Hamiltonian is a simultaneous eigenstate of ($\Okin$,$\Opot$), with the eigenvalue of $\Okin$ to be 0.
 As a consequence of the index theorem shown in Ref.~\cite{Schecter2018}, there is an exponential number of zero modes of $\Okin$ which are expected to satisfy the ETH since these are mid-spectrum states.
 A generic linear combination of such zero modes is also expected to be locally thermal.
-However, in certain cases, these zero modes overlap in a pseudo-random fashion to produce eigenstates of $\Opot$ with an integer eigenvalue $\Zpot$.
-Such anomalous zero modes clearly violate the ETH~\cite{Banerjee2021} since these states stay unchanged at any $\lambda$ being simultaneous eigenstates of $\Okin$ and $\Opot$ in spite of the exponentially small level spacing around them. \item Type-II: For this class of scars, the anomalous eigenstates are not individual eigenstates of either $\Okin$ or $\Opot$.
-For such scars, $\braket{\Okin}=0$ and $\braket{\Opot} = \Zpot$ which does not change with $\lambda$.
-Thus, the total energy of type-II scars equals $\lambda \Zpot$ exactly like the type-I scars.
-However, unlike the type-I scars, these scars are composed of both the zero and nonzero modes of $\mathcal{O}_{\mathrm{kin}}$ with a very specific mixing between certain basis states of the zero and the nonzero mode subspaces of $\Okin$.
-In particular, the eigenstates have the form: $\ket{\Psi} = \ket{\Psi}_{\rm Z} + f(\lambda) \ket{\Psi}_{\rm \bar{Z}}$, where the subscript ${\rm Z} ({\rm \bar{Z}})$ denotes the zero (nonzero) mode subspace of $\Okin$.
-Note that $\ket{\Psi}_{\rm Z}$ and $\ket{\Psi}_{\rm \bar{Z}}$ remain independent of $\lambda$ implying that such eigenstates violate the ETH.
-These states require $\lambda \neq 0$ to be eigenstates of the Hamiltonian $\ham$, since a mixing of the zero and the nonzero modes of $\Okin$ is necessary. \item Type-III: These scars are characterized by eigenstates of $\Okin$ where the eigenvalue is either an integer different from 0, or a simple irrational number such that a suitable power gives back an integer.
-These nonzero integers or simple irrational numbers are typically $O(1)$ and do not scale with system size.
+However, in certain cases, these zero modes overlap in a pseudo-random fashion to produce eigenstates of $\Opot$ with an integer eigenvalue $\Zpot$, indicated with solid arrows in Fig.~\ref{fig:scarCartoon} (top panel).
+Such anomalous zero modes clearly violate the ETH~\cite{Banerjee2021} since these states stay unchanged at any $\lambda$ being simultaneous eigenstates of $\Okin$ and $\Opot$ in spite of the exponentially small level spacing around them.
+As a result, these anomalous zero modes turn out to be much more localized in the Hilbert space than any typical zero mode of $\Okin$.
+However, at $\lambda=0$, the states mix with the other states in the nullspace, and do not give any dynamical signatures.
+This is indicated with dotted lines in the top panel of Fig.~\ref{fig:scarCartoon}.